 U.S. persons, including U.S. citizens, residents, corporations and estates, must report certain foreign financial accounts, including bank accounts, brokerage accounts and saving accounts to the U.S. Treasury department each year.
 If the aggregate value of your foreign financial accounts exceeded $10,000 at any time during the year, a ‘Foreign Bank Account Report’ (FBAR) must be filed.

 You are required to report all foreign (i.e. non-U.S.) financial accounts: bank accounts such as savings accounts, checking accounts, and time deposits, securities and brokerage accounts, mutual funds, insurance policies with a cash value (such as life insurance policies), some pension accounts (for example Canadian and Swiss pension plans), and any other accounts maintained in a foreign financial institution.

 The FBAR is due on April 15 following the year reported (for example, an FBAR for 2019 is due on April 15, 2020).
 However, you’re allowed an automatic extension to October 15 if you fail to meet the April 15 due date.
 You may be subject to penalties if you willfully or non-willfully fail to file your FBAR.

 LATE & DELINQUENT FBARs

-If you have properly reported the income from your foreign financial accounts on your tax return, you have paid all tax on that income, and you have not previously been contacted regarding an income tax examination or a request for delinquent tax returns, the IRS will not impose a penalty for the failure to file delinquent FBARs.
+If you have properly reported the income from your foreign financial accounts on your tax return, you have paid all tax on that income, and you have not previously been contacted regarding an income tax examination or a request for delinquent tax returns, the IRS will not impose a penalty for your failure to file an FBAR.
 A statement explaining why the filing is late must be included with the filing.
 Failure to file an FBAR when required to do so may result in civil penalties, criminal penalties, or both.